Fill out the form below to schedule a demo or call our sales team at

 Do you have to pay taxes on donations received?
 To qualify, a charitable donation must be:

 Additionally, to make the tax deduction, you must itemize your personal tax deductions with proper documentation using the IRS Schedule A instead of taking the standard deduction set by the IRS.
-That’s why keeping track of your tax-deductible donations is essential.
+That’s why keeping track of your tax-deductible charitable donations is essential.

 Qualifying documentation to prove you made a contribution includes: